Department of History

 History majors pursuing a Bachelor of Arts degree are required to take four semesters of a single foreign language at SHSU.
-However, any languages can be accepted in transfer.
+However, any languages can be accepted as transfer credits.

 Required History Courses for Majors

 The Bachelor of Arts degree requires 36 semester credit hours in History, including but not limited to: HIST 1301 HIST 1302, HIST 2311 HIST 2312, and upper-level courses in US, European, and World History.
 All History majors are required to take a capstone research seminar at the 4000-level.
 At least 12 hours of upper-level history courses must be taken at SHSU.